Electric field-induced domain wall motion in spin spiral multiferroics

-We hope the work will inspire future experimental research in spiral multiferroics, potentially leading to new applications and technology.
-Evolution of truly 3D domain structures and magnets beyond currently considered easy plane case would be interesting to study in the future.
-Possible boundary effects on domain nucleation and effects due to proximity of two walls may also be interesting.
+These features of type-I DWs may be beneficial for creating multiferroic memory devices, that could harness electric control and fast switching rate of small bits.
+We expect the work to inspire future research in spiral multiferroics, new applications and technology.
+Opportunities for future research include the study of evolution of realistic domain structures and systems beyond easy-plane spiral magnets.
+Possible boundary effects on domain nucleation, breakdown scenarious at higher fields, and effects due to wall proximity must be studied.

 \widetext